 - Hot flashes or sudden skin flushing may happen.
 You may also feel warm or red.

 - Vaginal discharge

 Note: Each of the side effects above was reported in 10% or greater of patients treated with toremifene.
 Not all possible side effects are included above.

 Warnings and Precautions

 - Abnormal heart beat and/or EKG

 - Changes in your liver function

 - Tumor flare phenomenon.
 During the first few weeks, typical signs and symptoms of your cancer may worsen.
-You also may have an increase in bone pain and electrolyte changes
+You also may have an increase in muscle or bone pain and increased calcium in your blood.

 - This drug may raise your risk of getting a second cancer such as uterine cancer